sfu-rsl/compute-engine/README.md

 # Compute Engine

 This is a work-in-progress library which implements sparse matrix-matrix and matrix-vector operations to compute the Schur complement for visual and visual-inertial bundle adjustment using Vulkan compute shaders.
-Please see the [main project](https://github.com/sfu-rsl/gpu-block-solver) for more information.
+Please see the [main project](https://github.com/sfu-rsl/gpu-block-solver) or our [paper](https://ieeexplore.ieee.org/document/10160499) for more information.

+Note: Please see [this branch](https://github.com/sfu-rsl/compute-engine/tree/sycl-backend) for the experimental SYCL backend.

 ## Hardware Requirements